Hallmark Keepsake Ornaments

 A variety of multicultural ornaments including La Flor de la Nochebuena, Los Tres Reyes Magos and Message From Above offer appeal to Hispanic, African-American and other consumers.
 Faith-based ornaments available include Noah's Ark, God's Love and the nativity scene lovingly recreated in Hope of the World.

 Relationships and Interests

 The 2015 Keepsake Ornament collection includes ornaments for important milestones such as a baby's first Christmas, a couple's first holiday together or the adoption of a child.
 Ornaments also recognize a variety of special interests and passions, such as cooking, camping and sports, and occupations such as teaching, healthcare and military service.
 Relationships are celebrated in many Keepsake Ornaments designed specifically for family and friends including sisters, mother and daughter and godchild.
 And children will be able to decorate and redecorate a plush, kid-friendly tree and ornaments sized just for them that will delight and inspire imaginations.

 Christmas trees first appeared in America in the 1700s.
 Decorated trees were brought to America by Hessians – German mercenary soldiers fighting in the Revolutionary War – but didn't become widely popular until people saw the ornaments brought to America by families emigrating from Germany and England in the 1840s.

-The majority of Keepsake Ornaments are available at Hallmark Gold Crown® stores nationwide.
+Keepsake Ornaments are available at Hallmark Gold Crown® stores nationwide and online at Hallmark.com.
 Use the store locator on Hallmark.com to find the nearest Hallmark Gold Crown store.